alexelash/personal-website/_projects/temperate.md

         - Imagery typically includes environmental symbols, like leaves, sun or water.
         - Marketing efforts in the space tend to focus on data as opposed to user goals.

-        This research was crucial in allowing me to establish a benchmark against which to develop and evaluate our product’s brand against.
+        This research was crucial in allowing me to establish a benchmark against which to develop and evaluate our product’s brand.
     - type: "default"
       layout: "text-visual"
       title: "Naming our product"
       desc: |
         Once I better understood what was already out there, I felt that we could make the new product stand out with a unique, conceptual name and logomark.
-Using dependable blues and greens could ground the brand identity, and make it feel like it belongs alongside other tools and organizations.
-The team worked on developing a new name, soliciting ideas from all corners of the office.
+Using dependable blues and greens would ground the brand identity, and make it feel like it belongs alongside other tools and organizations.
+The team worked on developing a name and solicited ideas from all corners of the office.

-        Ultimately, we were attracted to our reflecting climate adaptation planning’s loftiest aspirational goal: to keep our world’s climate liveable for all of Earth’s creatures.
+        Ultimately, we chose to reflect climate adaptation planning’s loftiest aspirational goal: to keep our world’s climate liveable for all of Earth’s creatures.
       visual:
         type: "image"
         caption: "Temperate climates lack extremes of temperate and precipitation."